alecsmith1/case-studies/_posts/2025-01-24-cyclistic-case-study.md

 ### About The Company

 - **Company:** Cyclistic - fictional Chicago **bike share** company
-- **Offering:** single-ride passes, full day passes, annual memberships
+- **Offering:** single-ride passes, full-day passes, annual memberships
 - **Fleet:** 5,824 bikes across 692 stations
-- **Marketing History:** general awareness, appealing to broad consumer segments

 ### About The Company
 In 2016, the fictional bike-share company Cyclistic launched and has since grown to a fleet of 5,824 bicycles accessible via a network of 692 stations across Chicago.